 That weekend, we had family coming for our annual summer picnic.
 I was a newlywed and young… but certainly not young enough to get on my young cousin’s skateboard – along with my new husband, behind me – and ride down a concrete hill.
 As you might have surmised, it’s exactly what we did.
 So, there we were, two dumb 21-year-olds, flying what felt like 60mph down a sidewalk.
 With cracks and branches and stuff.
 About half way down, I got scared, and screamed, “I’m jumping off!” at which point, everything is kinda a blur.
-I remember little else other than the site of (then) husband’s yellow terrycloth shirt (it was 1980.
+I remember little else other than the sight of (then) husband’s yellow terrycloth shirt (it was 1980.
 Give me a break!) followed by the rest of him, flying over me, as we both went ass-over-tea-kettle down the hill, behind the skateboard.

 Monday morning, I called in sick because I could barely walk.
 Being the honest person I am, I told the truth when they asked me what happened.
 When I showed up to work days later, I was still a teller and remained a teller until I left less than a year later.
 I was pregnant.